argoproj/argo-workflows/docs/cron-workflows.md

   condition: "succeeded >= 1"
 ```

-It is also possible to stop scheduling new workflows after three failures with:
+You can also stop scheduling new workflows after three failures with:

 ```yaml
 stopStrategy:
   condition: "failed >= 3"
 ```

 **NOTE:** Depending on the time it takes to schedule and run a workflow, it is possible that the total number of executions of a `CronWorkflow` is higher than the configured max executions.
-For example, if you configure the `CronWorkflow` to execute every minute with a stopping condition: `succeeded >= 1` and the `Workflow` executes in 90 seconds, the `CronWorkflow` will be completed with 2 executions, because when the stopping condition is achieved, there is another workflow running and the controller is not canceling running workflows.
+For example, if you configure the `CronWorkflow` to execute every minute with a stopping condition: `succeeded >= 1` and the `Workflow` executes in 90 seconds, the `CronWorkflow` will be completed with 2 executions, because when the stopping condition is achieved, there is another workflow running and the controller is not canceling active workflows.
 For that reason, it is advisable to have conditions like `succeeded  >= 1` instead of `succeeded == 1`.

 ## Managing `CronWorkflow`